Have you ever wondered why celebrities and models have beautiful skin tones and flawless appearances? One big reason is their dermatologist.

 You need to gain the Senior Secondary Certificate of Education with good results.
 The subjects you'll need to earn with the certificate are biology, chemistry, physics, mathematics, and English.

-Once you complete your high school with the certificate, you can file your entrance into a medical school in Australia for a four-year degree.
+Once you complete high school with the certificate, you can file your entrance into a medical school in Australia for a four-year degree.
 You must check with the university or universities to enquire about the entry requirements.
-These requirements may include:
+These requirements may include the following:

 UCAT: You may have to register and appear in the UCAT (Undergraduate Clinical Aptitude Test) and pass with a good score.